Eltion/Tiktok-SSL-Pinning-Bypass/README.md

 You can use a tool like mitmproxy or Burp Suite to intercept the network.

-1. Install patched APK in the device
+1. Install the patched APK in the device
 2. Install [mitmproxy](https://mitmproxy.org/) or [Burp Suite](https://portswigger.net/burp)
 3. Set up proxy for wifi settings or run: `adb shell settings put global http_proxy <proxy>`

-Now you should be able to see the network traffic.
+Now you should be able to see their network traffic.

 ## View script logs
 To view the logcat run: